stillmattwest/machine_learning_spec/Notes/Week 01/Part 02 - Linear Regression/04 Cost Function Formula.md

 $f(x) = 0 * x + 1.5$

-Since anything multiplied by zero is zero, viola, we have a flat line.
+Since anything multiplied by zero is zero, voila, we have a flat line.

 If we make it a little more interesting, with w = 0.5 and b = 1, then we get a line that starts at 1 on the y-axis and slopes up based on w.
 Since w is 0.5 the $\hat y$ will increase by 0.5 for every unit of x.